-To date, HhAV-1 has only been confirmed in samples from hedgehogs from a wildlife rehabilitation centre in England.
-Further investigation is required to gain an understanding of the presence of this or similar arteriviruses within freeliving hedgehog populations in the UK or other European countries.
+To date, HhAV-1 has only been confirmed in a small number of hedgehogs in England.
+Further investigation is required to gain an understanding of the frequency of occurrence and distribution of this or similar arteriviruses within freeliving hedgehog populations in the UK and other European countries.